-A 67-year-old male patient was admitted to our department with a year-long history of a progressive, right-sided nasal obstruction.
-Relevant medical history included hypertension and glaucoma, for which he was taking regular medication.
-There was no history of prior sinonasal disease, allergies, or tobacco use.
+A 67 year-old male patient came to our department with a year-long history of progressive, right-sided nasal obstruction.
+Relevant medical history included hypertension and glaucoma, for which he was taking regular medications.
+There was no history of prior sinonasal disease, allergies or tobacco use.
 Anterior rhinoscopy revealed a solitary polypoid lesion, originating from the middle meatus (meatus nasi medius) and partially involving the common nasal meatus (meatus nasi communis) on the right side.
-The surface of the lesion did not have the typical "glassy" appearance of nasal polyp and was somewhat more firm on palpation.
-A computed tomography scan of the nasal cavity and paranasal sinuses demonstrated mixed-density mass, completely dimming the right maxillary sinus, with displacement and partial destruction of its medial wall and propagation in the nasal cavity (Figure 1).
-An in-office biopsy under local anesthesia was performed and initial histopathologic examination suggested an ameloblastoma diagnosis.
-The patient then underwent the right partial medial maxillectomy through the modified Weber-Ferguson incision (Figure 2).
-During the operation, the solid and well-defined lesion completely filling the right maxillary sinus was noted, along with its intranasal component, which was observed on initial clinical examination.
+The surface of the lesion didn't have the typical "glassy" appearance of nasal polyp and was somewhat more firm on palpation.
+A CT of the nose and paranasal sinuses demonstrated mixed-density mass, completely opacifying the right maxillary sinus, with displacement and partial destruction of its medial wall and propagation in the nasal cavity (Figure 1).
+An in-office biopsy under local anesthesia was performed and initial histopathologic examination suggested a diagnosis of ameloblastoma.
+The patient then underwent right partial medial maxillectomy through the modified Weber-Ferguson incision (Figure 2).
+During the operation the solid and well-defined lesion completely filling the right maxillary sinus was noted, along with its intranasal component which was observed on initial clinical examination.
 The lesion was removed in en-bloc fashion, together with the medial wall of the maxillary sinus, including the inferior nasal concha.
-The structures removed resulted in the creation of wide antrostomy, which would further facilitate the postoperative examinations using the rigid Hopkins telescopes.
+The structures removed resulted in the creation of wide antrostomy, which would further facilitate the postoperative examinations using rigid Hopkins telescopes.
 The definitive diagnosis of ameloblastoma was confirmed by histopathology (Figure 3).
 The postoperative period was uneventful and the patient was discharged four days following surgery.
-The patient is currently on regular endoscopic follow-ups, which have shown no recurrence of the disease 10 months after surgery.
+The patient is currently on a regular endoscopic follow-up, which has shown no recurrence of the disease 10 months after surgery.